llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

 When you visit the demo page, you will reach the Nginx service.
 This Nginx service will then forward you to the oauth2-proxy service, which presents you with the choice to access our Open WebUI web service behind the gates via GitHub login.
 The oauth2-proxy will let GitHub handle the user authentication process and pass on the results to our Open WebUI service.

+Here, we also restricted access to only GitHub accounts that are linked to the LLMCloud24 org, so we need to grant this permission first, before we try to authorize our user.
+Otherwise, they will not know that you are with the org and deny you access, as designed.

 ### How do we deploy them?

 #### Pre-requisites: